 In addition to work in the classroom and studio, film and media arts students can benefit from arts organizations on campus and in the Syracuse community.
 The department is a sponsor of the annual Syracuse International Film Festival and closely collaborates with Light Work, an internationally recognized artist-in-residence program housed on campus, and the Urban Video Project, which commissions artists to create artworks for outdoor projection on the Everson Museum of Art in downtown Syracuse.
 Housed within the department is also The Canary Lab, which develops research-based art and media focused on ecology.

-Programs abroad especially designed for students in film and media arts include semester-long programs in London, England; Prague, Czech Republic; and Florence, Italy.
+Global study programs specially designed for students in film and media arts include semester-long programs in London, England; Prague, Czech Republic; and Florence, Italy.
 Summer programs offer additional opportunities to study in Bologna, Italy; Venice, Italy; Santiago, Chile; and Moscow, Russia.
-Students may also apply to participate in the six-week summer LA Semester, which offers internship-based learning in Los Angeles.
-See all VPA study abroad options.
+Students may also apply to participate in the VPA LA Semester, which offers internship-based learning in Los Angeles.
+See all VPA global study options.

 Learn from Professionals